How to stream Xbox Game Pass (xCloud) to your Android phone

 - Enjoy!

 It really is as simple as that.
-Because everything is streamed from the cloud you don't need to worry about waiting for downloads.
-So long as you have an active Xbox Game Pass Ultimate subscription and a compatible Android phone, just select the game you'd like to play and you're good to go.
+Because everything is streamed from the cloud, you don't need to worry about waiting for downloads.
+So long as you have an active Xbox Game Pass Ultimate subscription and a compatible Android phone, just select the game you'd like to play, and you're good to go.
+Performance may vary depending on your internet connection, however.
+Microsoft recommends using a 5GHz Wi-Fi network with at least 10Mbps down.

-Xbox Game Pass cloud streaming is available in 22 countries and supports over 150 games at launch.
+Xbox Game Pass cloud streaming is available in 26 countries and supports over 150 games.
+So long as your device runs Android 6.0 or later, Xbox Game Pass cloud streaming should be compatible.

 Subscribe